Sally the Witch: Story

 Sally is the witch princess of the Magic Kingdom who longs to visit the mortal realm, presumably to make friends her own age.
 One day, by mistake, Sally teleports to the "mid world" (Earth), where she uses her magic to fend off a couple of burglars menacing two schoolgirls.
-Immediately befriended by her new acquaintances — tomboyish Yoshiko Hanamura (known affectionately as "Yotchan") and girly Sumire Kasugano — Sally decides to stay on Earth indefinitely, leading to mischief.
+Immediately befriended by her new acquaintances – tomboyish Yoshiko Hanamura and girly Sumire Kasugano – Sally decides to stay on Earth indefinitely, leading to mischief.
 Sally tries to keep her supernatural abilities secret, assuming the role of a human child.

 In the final episode of the anime, Sally's grandma informs her she must return to the Magic Kingdom.
 Before leaving, Sally tries to tell her friends about her origins, but no one will believe her.
-Then her elementary school catches on fire, and Sally uses her magic to put it out.
+Her elementary school catches on fire, and Sally uses her magic to put it out.
 Her powers thus exposed, Sally's time to leave has finally come.
 She waves farewell to her friends, and returns to the Magic Kingdom.